michaelplaing/mr_rax/README.md

 - raxNextChild: Return the next immediate child key of the key sought above.

-And for easier visualization of binary data, e.g. client IDs:
+And for easier visualization of binary data, e.g. Client IDs:

 - raxShowHex